jarridrb/jarridrb.github.io/_pages/about.md

 About me
 ======

-Hi, I'm Jarrid!
-I'm currently a PhD student at [Mila](https://mila.quebec) and the Université de Montréal where I'm supervised by
+I am a PhD student at [Mila](https://mila.quebec) and the Université de Montréal supervised by [Yoshua Bengio](https://yoshuabengio.org).
-[Yoshua Bengio](https://yoshuabengio.org).
-Before joining Mila, I completed my undergraduate studies at the University of Michigan where I was a member of [Barzan Mozafari](https://web.eecs.umich.edu/~mozafari/)'s lab.

-My research focuses on the application of machine learning to protein design.
-I am especially interested in the development of algorithms for efficiently sampling from Boltzmann densities, including things like GFlowNets and diffusion/flow matching models.
+I am currently visiting [Frances Arnold](http://fhalab.caltech.edu/)'s lab at Caltech until spring 2026.
+My research interests center on the design of computationally efficient generative modeling, deep learning, solving the sampling problem, and the application of generative models for the *de novo* design of any molecular structure.
+I have worked extensively on protein generative models and previously co-founded the company [Dreamfold](https://www.dreamfold.ai/) where we worked on said problem.
+Before joining Mila I grew up in small town Michigan and graduated from the University of Michigan in 2017 with a BS in computer science.

 # Publications
 *Note that publications may be out of date -- refer to google scholar for an updated list.*